- Academics & Programs

 He views international research administration as a necessary component of a successful career.
 Internationally recognized for his expertise, he has presented on areas of research management in 11 foreign countries.
 He also presently serves on the interim executive committee of the AAAS BMENA Bioscience Forum, which is designed to link scientists in the Broader Middle East and North Africa region with scientists in Asia, Europe, and the United States.

 Kelly Henrici '94

-Kelly Henrici ’94 serves as Executive Director of Dayton Law’s Program in Law and Technology.
-In her role as Executive Director, Kelly leads the law school’s efforts to market, enhance and manage the Program.
-She is most recently credited with launching the law school’s first Entrepreneurship and Intellectual Property Law Clinic, which provides students with the opportunity to gain practical experience in an area of law tailored to their career interests.
+Kelly Henrici ’94 served as Executive Director of Dayton Law’s Program in Law and Technology.
+In her role as Executive Director, Kelly lead the law school’s efforts to market, enhance and manage the Program.
+She was most recently credited with launching the law school’s first Entrepreneurship and Intellectual Property Law Clinic, which provides students with the opportunity to gain practical experience in an area of law tailored to their career interests.
 The inaugural class of clinic students provided free legal advice to the winners of the University of Dayton’s Business Plan Competition and others in the University community.

 Perry Reynolds '09